 Easy, paved bike ride with redwoods and ranches

-A passing glance at the street intersection of “Wonder Stump Road and Star Trek Lane” in Crescent City hints at the whimsy to be had biking along this towering redwood-lined road.
+A passing glance at the street intersection of “Wonder Stump Road and Star Trek Drive” in Crescent City hints at the whimsy to be had biking along this towering redwood-lined road.

 For a scenic bike ride in Crescent City, California pedal your way to Wonder Stump Road.
 This is probably the best option for biking through beautiful redwoods on a paved road without heavy traffic.
 Although the forest is mostly second-growth redwood, it is still very scenic.

 You’ll have to share the road with cars, but the traffic is minimal and slow-moving.
 You can pedal for 4-miles or make it 6.6-miles.

 By crossing Highway 101 and linking up with the Kings Valley Road, Lesina Road and Elk Valley Cross Road, this makes for a quaint 6.6-mile loop on paved, mostly-flat roads with great redwood scenery along Wonder Stump Road and cool views of historic ranches on King’s Valley Road.
 If blueberries are in season, an organic blueberry farm is en route.